profplump/MacOS/PhotosSnapshot/Readme.md

 : Do not include Hidden assets in fetch requests `NO_HIDDEN=1`

 NO_NETWORK
 : Disable access to remote (iCloud) resources.
 Resources with local resource files will still be copied.
-If you only wish to backup locally-available assets this options is likely much faster `NO_NETWORK=1`
+If you only wish to backup locally-available assets this can be much faster `NO_NETWORK=1`